boulderisforrobots/plus_one_robotics_social_build_kit_guide/README.md

 This guide will walk you through assembly of the VKmaker Smart Robot 2WD Car.

-There's also a video you can follow along with here:
+# There's also a video you can follow along with here

 [![](http://img.youtube.com/vi/d9TXThtSUNM/0.jpg)](http://www.youtube.com/watch?v=d9TXThtSUNM "Video Title")